NikKowPHP/social-brain/chapters/chapter-17.md

 Leo, who had been expecting a lecture, didn't visibly relax.
 He looked at her, his expression still guarded.
 "Okay," he said quietly.
 "Thanks."

 Maria felt a pang of disappointment.
 The protocol hadn't resulted in an instant, warm reconciliation.
-Her Architect brain registered this as a failure, but her growing Conductor's intuition told her something different.
+Her [ICON: Blueprint] Architect brain registered this as a failure, but her growing Conductor's intuition told her something different.
 A perfect apology doesn't magically erase the damage.
 It only opens the door to the real work: earning back trust through consistent, demonstrated change over time.
 The repair was not a single event, but the beginning of a long process.

 Over the next few weeks, she made a point of asking for his input first in meetings and protecting his airtime.
 Slowly, she saw him start to engage again.
 Her apology wasn't the repair itself; it was merely the promise of a repair.
 The real work was in her consistent actions that followed.
 More importantly, the rest of the team, who had witnessed the initial mistake, also witnessed her sustained effort to fix it.
 Maria's willingness to model a real, ongoing repair, even when it wasn't perfectly or immediately received, did more to build psychological safety than a hundred speeches about its importance.